 Not infrequently, our research disagrees with the prevailing conventional wisdom.
 For example:

-•in the early 2000s, as the economy reeled from the tech crash and a supposedly overbuilt Internet, we said digital cameras, smartphones, and online content would create a flood of Web video that would require far more network infrastructure and wireless spectrum then being projected.
+- in the early 2000s, as the economy reeled from the tech crash and a supposedly overbuilt Internet, we said digital cameras, smartphones, and online content would create a flood of Web video that would require far more network infrastructure and wireless spectrum than was then being projected.

 What is “entropy”?
 Some think of the thermodynamic “chaos” or “wasteful heat” of jiggling atoms.
 Others equate it simply with “disorder.”
 But we embrace a more general concept based on information theory, where entropy is the potential for news, surprise, or unexpected bits.
 It is, in a sense, invisible information.